 3) areas of applied mathematics.
 They are functional to the creation of customised transversal courses focused on the in-depth study of advanced mathematical techniques for the analytical and statistical study of telecommunication channels and information theory;

-4) engineering sectors in which courses are offered at the University of Parma in related disciplines, such as signal processing and courses in the field of economics and management; The second year concentrates on advanced disciplines in the field of telecommunications and leaves significant space for the final thesis; the plan also allows for the inclusion of courses of the student's free choice, which, for example, enable him/her to acquire further skills in the characterising sectors on the basis of the diversified offerings available in the manifesto.
+4) engineering sectors in which courses are offered at the University of Parma in related disciplines, such as signal processing and courses in the field of economics and management; The second year concentrates on advanced disciplines in the field of telecommunications and leaves significant space for the final thesis; the plan also allows for the inclusion of courses of the student's free choice, which, for example, enable him/her to acquire further skills in the characterising sectors on the basis of the diversified offerings available in the prospectus.